cmu-db/benchbase/README.md

 ```

 ## How to Run
 Once you build and unpack the distribution, you can run `oltpbench2` just like any other executable jar.
+The following examples assume you are running from the root of the expanded `.zip` or `.tgz` distribution.
+If you attempt to run `oltpbench` outside of the distribution structure you may encounter a variety of errors including `java.lang.NoClassDefFoundError`.

 To bring up help contents:
 ```bash